 Annual Internship Symposium

 At our annual Internship Symposium, students from the preceding summer’s intern cohort share their experiences with the new cohort and the campus community.
-The symposium is a great opportunity for students to reflect on how Human Rights Internships can impact coursework, research projects, and career decisions.
+The Symposium is a great opportunity for students to reflect on how Human Rights Internships can impact coursework, research projects, and career decisions.
 It’s also a great chance to speak with and learn from participating program alumni.

-Presenting students are grouped into panels by issue area, and each student gives an individual presentation.
-Each panel is moderated by a Pozen Center Faculty Board member or affiliated faculty.
-This full-day event also serves as a moment of transition: a farewell to the previous year’s internship cohort and a welcoming of the newest Human Rights Interns!
+Student presentations are grouped into panels by issue area, and each student gives an individual presentation.
+Each panel is moderated by a Pozen Center Faculty Board member, affiliated faculty, or alumnus.
+This daylong event also serves as a moment of transition: a farewell to the previous year’s internship cohort and a welcoming of the newest Human Rights Interns!

 The event is free and open to the public.
 Check out materials from previous Symposia below.